Thriftpy/archer/docs/source/design.rst

 Thread Locals
 -------------

-Unlike flask, Archer doesn't use thread local objects, no magic globals like `current_app`,  `request` in flask.
+Unlike Flask, Archer doesn't use thread local objects, no magic globals like `current_app`,  `request` in Flask.
 We believe that things you can do with thread locals would exist a better way to do without it, and decouple your code with these globals means it would be easier to test and analyse, try to fire up a python